arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ### Testing Interrupt

-You will be able to observe following results when testing if you were able to upload the example code correctly to the Opta™.
+You will be able to observe the following results when testing if you were able to upload the example code correctly to the Opta™.

-* You will be able to observe that the relays from D0 to D3 are turning on in sequence and turning off in the next sequence linearly as you press the `BTN_USER`.
-The sequence then will repeat, the counter will keep record of number of interrupts caused by `BTN_USER`, and actuated relay via `relayLedState`.
+* You will be able to observe that the `D0-D3` relays are turning on in sequence and turning off in the next succession linearly as you press the `BTN_USER` button.
+The sequence then will repeat, and the counter will keep a record of the number of interrupts caused by `BTN_USER` button press, and currently actuated relay via `relayLedState`.
-* If you send feedback on either `A0` or `A1` input with rising edge signal, it will proceed to apply state inversion on top of the actual relay states as a result of interrupt.
-Thus, you will observe the `D0` and `D1` relays have inverted its states if the interrupt was on `A0`; while `A1` will run the same task, but on `D2` and `D3` relays.
+* If you send feedback on either `A0` or `A1` input with a rising edge signal, it will apply state inversion on top of the actual relay states as a result of the interrupt.
+Thus, you will observe the `D0` and `D1` relays invert their states if the interrupt was triggered on `A0`; while `A1` will do the same job, but on `D2` and `D3` relays.

+Hence, your Opta™ is processing based on asynchronous interrupt caused by `BTN_USER` button while `A0-A1` are in charge of the interrupts generated periodically by an external device.

 ## Conclusion

-You have now learned to enable and use interrupts on Opta™.
-With two main scenarios presented with the example, you have tested Opta™ with different interrupt cases by using integrated user programmable button and signal sources from external devices.
+In this tutorial, you have learned to enable and use interrupts on Opta™.
+With the included example, you have tested Opta™ with multiple interrupt cases by using integrated user programmable button and signal sources from external devices.

 ### Next Steps